itriedcoding/text-to-image/CONTRIBUTING.md

     ```
     (Replace `"YOUR_GEMINI_API_KEY"` with your actual key.)

+5.  **Run the Application:** This application is designed to run in a browser environment that automatically transpiles and resolves ES modules, as demonstrated by the `index.html`'s `type="module"` script and `importmap`.
+It also functions as a Progressive Web App (PWA), supporting offline capabilities and desktop installation.
-5.  **Run the Application:** As this is a client-side ES module application, you can serve it with a static server:
+    You can serve it with a static server:
     ```bash
     npx serve .
     # or http-server . if you have it installed globally